RillingDev/rilling.dev/source/_posts/getting-into-javascript-building-and-bundling-bundling-tools.md

 ### [Rollup](http://rollupjs.org/)

 Rollup is the youngest of the bundler listed but grows at a steady rate nonetheless.
 Rollup specializes in ES modules but can support CommonJS as well.
 The plugins available for Rollup allow for a build process similar to webpack, with plugins for Babel or UglifyJS for example.
-Unlike webpack, no runtime code for module resolving is injected, which makes Rollup a good choice for libraries.
+Unlike webpack, no runtime code for resolving modules is injected, which makes Rollup a good choice for libraries.

 Pro: